andersnoren/vermeer/readme.txt

 == Copyright ==

-Vincent WordPress Theme, (C) 2024 Anders Norén.
+Vermeer WordPress Theme, (C) 2024 Anders Norén.
-Vincent is distributed under the terms of the GNU GPL.
+Vermeer is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by